AbstractAvival/Personal_Finance_API/README.md

 # Personal Finance API

+-- Version: 0.1.0 --

+:chart_with_upwards_trend: Status: In development

 ## :clipboard: Overview
 The **Personal Finance API** is a simple backend that helps users manage their income and expenses.
 Please note that this is **NOT** a production ready application.